shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 The docs for both seemed approachable so I felt optimistic that either choice would be manageable with effort.
-Because my experience is especially slim in design, my choice ultimately came down to finding an existing site built with either of the tools that had an aesthetic I liked and could pull from.
+Because my experience is especially slim in design, my choice ultimately came down to finding an existing site built with either of the tools that had a relatable aesthetic to pull from.

 [Matthias Endler's blog](https://matthias-endler.de/) sold me, it's beautiful.
 Walking through [that code base](https://github.com/mre/mre.github.io) was a